SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-03-02-why-i-barely-mention-velocity-anymore.md

 MJ:
 > Even better!
 Strive to be like [this team in San Diego](/technical-debt-is-the-high-cost-of-future-change/) that releases live features multiple times a day, usually without bugs.

+COMMENT (from Adam Gauvin):
+> Preach brother!
+>
+> As a developer, project lead, and occasional scrum master I got to say "velocity" and "burn down" are among keywords to quit usually.
+It is extremely rare that these align with value delivered.
+>
+> Seriously anything is better than delusional leadership and lack of vision.
+Any process deemed agile which disguises ineptitude and ignorance on the premise of presenting added value that isn't actually measurable to upper echelons needs to be eradicated like an *excusez mon francais* plague.
+Period.
+>
+> If your company has practices that alienate the lads and lasses in the trenches with working knowledge of what is needed from what they are actually doing you will:
+>
+> A) lose the most talented ones who can get paid more elsewhere
+>
+> B) fail to deliver value to the customer
+>
+> C) over-engineer for the sake of [insert non-descriptive reason]
+>
+> D) end up with solutions to problems you didn't need to solve
+>
+> E) waste a lot of time and resources in the name of metrics
+>
+> F) Finally realize you wasted even more resources on PGMO and/or portfolio management and "being agile" than hiring extra qualified developers that could have actually helped would have cost.